gurkult/gurkbot/README.md

     - If you have changed any of the parameters such has `port`, `username`, `password` or `database` during installation or in psql, reflect those changes in the `DATABASE_URL`.
     - The host will be `localhost` unless you want to connect to a database which is not hosted on your machine.

-3. Command to run the bot: `poetry run task bot`
+4. Command to run the bot: `poetry run task bot`
-4. Commands to remember:
+5. Commands to remember:
     ```SH
-    # Installs the pre-commit git hook
+    # Installs the pre-commit git hook.
     poetry run task precommit

-    # Formats the project with black
+    # Formats the project with black.
     poetry run task format

     # Runs pre-commit across the project, formatting and linting files.